Perspective | He served in the Air Force, and now he sleeps on a D.C. park bench

 That means Jim Davis, who works as a veterans peer support specialist for Pathways to Housing DC, has more ways to get people off the street.

-Before, if he encountered an LGBTQ veteran living in a shelter or on a bench and they didn’t have an honorable discharge, he couldn’t get them a housing voucher through the VA, he says.
+Before, if he encountered an LGBTQ veteran living in a shelter or on a bench and they didn’t have an honorable discharge, he couldn’t get them a housing voucher through Veterans Affairs, he says.
 He had to find another way.
 Now, he has that option.

 “We’ve come a long way in ending homelessness for veterans,” he says.
 “But there is still a lot to be done.”

-Davis, who is 60, decided to enlist in the Air Force the day President Reagan was shot.
+Davis, who is 60, decided to enlist in the Air Force the day President Ronald Reagan was shot.
 He had known since the age of 8 that he was gay, he says, but during his time in the military, he used church to hide that part of himself.
 Before moving to the D.C. area and getting a job with Pathways, he spent 15 years living in the woods in Tennessee along the Appalachian Trail.

 “When I was in the middle of it, you wouldn’t have convinced me I was homeless,” he says.
 Now, he’s the one doing the convincing, trying to pull other veterans toward housing stability.
 “The most important thing I have is my story, that shared experience.
 If I can do it, you can do it.”